 Most EVs have an option called "eco mode" or something very similar.
 Every EV implements eco mode differently, but this mode generally reduces the amount of power supplied to the drive motor and energy-consuming features like the heating system.

-Another benefit to using the eco mode in the winter is that by reducing the power to the motor, the car accelerates slower, and helps to reduce the possibility of wheel spin.
-Therefore, even if range isn't an issue, it's probably a good idea to use eco mode whenever driving when there’s ice or snow on the roads.
+The benefit of using the eco mode in the winter is that by reducing the power to the motor, the car accelerates less, and helps to reduce the possibility of wheel spin.
+Therefore, even if range isn't an issue, it's probably a good idea to switch to eco mode whenever driving when there’s ice or snow on the roads.

 Eco mode reduces the car's acceleration, and helps to reduce the possibility of wheel spin on icy roads